TonyQuezada/vhdl-entity-builder/README.md

 4. Lastly, you can **save your code** as .vhd file or, if you prefer, **copy to clipboard**

 ## Download
 This app is available for Windows, Linux and Mac.
+Check releases section for windows, or use links below for others:
 - [Download For Windows HERE](/builds-download/win-build/)
 - [Download For Linux HERE](/builds-download/linux-build/)
 - [Download For Mac HERE](/builds-download/mac-build/)